isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: A Retrospective Overview.md

 #### **Early Maps on Bras Basah**

 The development of Bras Basah over the past two centuries is recorded in the Maps Collection of the National Archives of Singapore.
-Scroll through some of them below and click on them to overlay with today's map using the [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/) platform.
+Scroll through some of them below.
+You can also click on the maps to overlay them with today's map using the [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/) platform.

 |  |  |
 | -------- | -------- |